cranknet/repairflow/SETUP.md

 ### Build Errors
 - Run `npm install --legacy-peer-deps` if dependency conflicts occur
 - Delete `node_modules` and `.next` folders, then reinstall if needed

+## Desktop App Setup

+For instructions on running and building the Windows desktop application, please refer to [ELECTRON.md](ELECTRON.md).